lz1gsp/HBL-autoinstall/README.md

 The only thing I have added is a configured PARROT so that everyone who installs it can try its functionality immediately "out-of-the-box"

-To use the script just follow the next commands in terminal:
+To use the script by clean install just follow the next commands in terminal:

 cd